creative-connections/Bodylight-docs/reference/usage/customizebodylight1.md

+# Notes on usage of application of Bodylight.js v1.0

-## Customize application prepared in Bodylight Composer v1.0
+## Embeding existing v1.0 apps

-In order to do just minor updates in application prepared already in Bodylight.js v1.0 do:
+V1.0 apps are exported as single HTML files.
+This HTML can be embedded as iframe into web page.

+## Manual interaction opr customization with v1.0 app
+Interaction between v1.0 app and other components or v2.0 app can be done using following example:

   1. Export BJP into Application HTML (do not set 'minimize')
-  2. Edit Application HTML
+  2. Edit the resulting HTML file
-  3. find 'createModelRuntime' and set global variable instance, e.g.:
+  3. find `createModelRuntime` and add a row to export the `model` object as a global variable `window.BodylightModel`, e.g.:
   ```javascript
 function createModelRuntime(Model, config, functions) {
 ...